apache/activemq-artemis/docs/user-manual/en/rest.md

        <producer-session-pool-size>10</producer-session-pool-size>
        <session-timeout-task-interval>1</session-timeout-task-interval>
        <consumer-session-timeout-seconds>300</consumer-session-timeout-seconds>
-       <consumer-window-size>-1</consumer-window-size>
+       <consumer-window-size>-1</consumer-window-size> <!-- deprecated, use "url" -->
+       <url>vm://0</url>
     </rest-messaging>

 Let's give an explanation of each config option.

 -   `server-in-vm-id`.
-The Apache ActiveMQ Artemis REST impl uses the IN-VM transport to communicate with Apache ActiveMQ Artemis.
-It uses the default server id, which is "0".
+The Apache ActiveMQ Artemis REST implementation was formerly hard-coded to use the in-vm transport to communicate with the embedded Apache ActiveMQ Artemis instance.
+    This is the id of the embedded instance.
+It is "0" by default.
+Note: this is deprecated in favor of `url` which can be used to connect to an arbitrary instance of Apache ActiveMQ Artemis (including one over the network).

 -   `use-link-headers`.
 By default, all links (URLs) are published using custom headers.
 You can instead have the Apache ActiveMQ Artemis REST